Cyber-Incident-Monitor/TraCINg-Server/README.md

 Note that the certificates and private keys must be provided in the pem format.

-To test the functionality one may use the provided genKeyCert.sh script which generates a ca, server, simulator and serveral client certificate/private key pairs in the **ssl** folder.
+To test the functionality one may use the provided **genKeyCert.sh** script which generates CA, server, simulator and serveral client certificate/private key pairs in the **ssl** folder.
 Note that these keys are weak (only 1024bit long and not encrypted with a passphrase) and are valid for just three days.

 ## Usage ##
+To start the server execute `node index.js`.
+If the servers private key is encrypted you must unlock the key by entering the passphrase.

 ### Configuration file ###
 The server comes with a configuration file (config.json) which must be adapted to the users preferences:
 ```json